-For instance, you can accept that you lost your job, but not move to the point of surrendering to what might come next.
+For instance, you can accept that you lost your job but not move to the point of surrendering to what might come next.
 You may hold on to the feeling that this job was the only one for you and the universe has made some terrible mistake in taking it from you.
-If you don’t move towards surrendering, then you can’t move forward to what your life has waiting for you.
+If you don’t move toward surrendering, then you can’t move forward to what your life has waiting for you.

 6. The Missing Piece Between Acceptance And Surrender

 Between acceptance and surrender, there is a phase that a lot of people miss… the phase of grieving.